Frequently Asked Questions about commercetools Composable Commerce

 The customer's cart is persistent by default for an unlimited time.
 Customer's cart can be retrieved via:

-How does Staging and Publishing / Push to Production of Product Data work in the commercetools platform?
+How does Staging and Publishing / Push to Production of Product Data work in commercetools Composable Commerce?

-In the commercetools platform, you always have 2 versions of the Product Data - current and staged.
+In commercetools Composable Commerce, you always have 2 versions of the Product Data - current and staged.
 You can use this to change the product data without changing the running Production website, and preview the changes before you make them live.
-In the commercetools platform, no data is actually copied back and forth between different instances or databases, but only between the current and staged field of the
+In Composable Commerce, no data is actually copied back and forth between different instances or databases, but only between the current and staged field of the

 ProductCatalogData.
-This means that you can run a staging site for preview purpose and your production site from one single commercetools platform project.
+This means that you can run a staging site for preview purpose and your production site from one single project.
 It is also best practice to only make changes in the

 staged version of your product data.